lwhiteley/angular-fullstack-custom/Get_Started.md

 [http://www.mongodb.org/](http://www.mongodb.org/)

+> - to setup mongo on a windows pc, please view [instructions](http://www.mkyong.com/mongodb/how-to-install-mongodb-on-windows/)

+> - for mac users, its recommended to use `homebrew`

+> `brew install mongodb`

 ####4.
 Run this command to install Global Node tools

 If you dont have any of the tools listed after the `-g` statement in the following command.